openstack/charm-deployment-guide/deploy-guide/source/app-trilio-vault.rst

 .. note::

-   The trilio-wlm and trilio-dm-api charms must be deployed with openstack-origin >= cloud:bionic-train - even for Queens deployments.
+   The trilio-wlm and trilio-dm-api charms must be deployed with ``openstack-origin`` >= 'cloud:bionic-train' - even for Queens deployments.
    These parts of the TrilioVault deployment are Python 3 only and have dependency version requirements that are only supported from Train onwards.

 NFS
 ---

-After deployment completes the TrilioVault Data Mover and Workload Manager applications will be in a blocked state (see :command:`juju status`).
-Both must be configured with a valid NFS share on the NFS server used in the deployment via configuration:
+Once the deployment completes the trilio-wlm and trilio-data-mover applications will be in a blocked state (see :command:`juju status`).
+To rectify this, both applications must be configured with a valid NFS share (on the provided NFS server).
+For example:

 .. code-block:: none